mohitatgithub/R-Projects/Beer Recommendation System/README.md

 **Problem Statement:**

-To build a recommendation system (collaborative) for BeerMart store, where customers will be recommended the beer that they are most likely to buy using given dataset of 4.75 lakh reviews.
+To build a recommendation system (collaborative) for BeerMart store, where customers will be recommended the beer that they are most likely to buy using given dataset of half million beer reviews.

 **Goals of Assignment:**